(Photo: Getty Images)

 “I got on really well with him when we first met and as a former England cricket coach he’s got vast experience of dealing with different aspects of elite sport.
 I’m enjoying my coaching after being forced to quit playing and this will help me to progress.”

-After beating and in their opening Six Nations matches, England U20s take on this Friday looking to enhance their Grand Slam chances.
+After beating Italy and Wales in their opening Six Nations matches, England U20s take on Scotland this Friday looking to enhance their Grand Slam chances.

 Allen said: “It was difficult in Italy with poor travelling and awful pitch conditions so it was a character-building win there, and we backed that up against Wales.